 Final Thoughts: Yes, You Can Machine Wash Shoes!

-Washing shoes in your washing machine isn’t scary — it’s safe, quick, and super effective when done right.
+Washing shoes in your washing machine isn’t scary.
+It’s safe, quick, and super effective when done right.

 Just remember: